aspnet/Signing/Spec.md

 ### project.json

-In ASP.NET 5 and .NET Cross-Platform Console Applications/Class Libraries, a `project.json` file is used in place of packages.config.
+In ASP.NET 5, a `project.json` file is used in place of packages.config.
 When signer data needs to be encoded in this file, it is encoded as follows:

 ```json
 {